 1919- Charlie Chaplin, Mary Pickford, Douglas Fairbanks and D.W.
 Griffith form the United Artists Studio.

 1921- The Loews State Theater in Chicago opened.

 1936-THE BATTLE OF JARAMA - Spanish General Franco’s Fascist army was thrown back from the gates of Madrid with help from the Republic’s newly arrived foreign volunteers, called the International Brigades.
 These idealistic young Europeans and Americans (the Abraham Lincoln Brigade) were thrown into the battle with no training as they had just arrived.
-They suffered 50% casualties, but still won the day.
+They suffered 50% casualties, but still won the battle.